Employer Nomination Scheme Class EN Subclass 186 (Labour Agreement stream) or Subclass 186 ENS LA visa: Who And When To Apply

 Normally you are not required to provide a positive skills assessment as you may have already provided when you applied for your Subclass 457 or Subclass 482 visa.
 However, the Department of Immigration may use their discretion to request that you provide a positive skills assessment.
 In addition, if your occupation requires you to be licensed or registered, then this requirement cannot be waived.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for Employer Nomination Scheme Class EN Subclass 186 Labour Agreement stream visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for Employer Nomination Scheme Class EN Subclass 186 Labour Agreement stream visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 Or click here to learn more about ENS Subclass 186 visa in the Labour Agreement stream.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa